 Distributed to more than 35,000 readers in the independent home improvement industry across the U.S. and Canada, Hardware Retailing magazine covers hard-hitting issues many retailers face.
 Editorial coverage doesn’t stop at practical profitability advice.
 Content also includes up-and-coming new products from the industry’s leading manufacturers.

 For retailers, it’s the best way to stay in tune to what is going on in the industry, and for manufacturers it’s the best way to get their product seen by the industry’s retail decision-makers.

-Hardware Retailing is published by the North American Retail Hardware Association.
+Hardware Retailing is published by the North American Hardware and Paint Association.

 The NHPA Mission

 The North American Hardware and Paint Association’s mission is to provide services and information to help hardware/home improvement retailers be better and more profitable merchants.
 It does this by: